DrunkOnBytes/flutter_collapsible_sidebar/README.md

 CollapsibleSidebar(
     isCollapsed: true, //true by default, can set condition to control state of sidebar (collapsed/expanded) on some property change
     items: _items,
+    showTitle: true, //true by default, can set to false to hide title and avatar Image
     title: 'Lorem Ipsum',
     titleBack: false,  //false by default, set to 'true' to use a back icon instead of avatar picture
     titleBackIcon: Icons.arrow_back, //the back icon is 'arrow_back' by default (customizable)